mapilido74/GCD-Project/CodeBook.md

 #### subjectTrain

 Its a (7352 x 1) table, where each row represents one measurement of the train data collected for each subject who belong to the *train set*.
 The column represents the subject related with this measurement.
 The id subject in the *train set* data  are: 1, 3, 5, 6, 7, 8, 11, 14, 15, 16, 17, 19, 21, 22, 23, 25, 26, 27, 28, 29, 30.
-That is to say,  21 subjects which corresponds to the 70% of 30.
+That is to say,  21 subjects which corresponds to the 70% of the group of 30 volunteers.

 #### xTrain

 Its a (7352 x 561) table, where each row represents the measurements of the train data collected for one subject, and each column represents each feature.
-Notice that this table is related with *features* and has the same number of rows of *subjectTest*.
+Notice that this table is related with *features* and has the samen number of rows that *subjectTest*, that it is to say, each row of *subjectTrain* can be combine with each row of *xTrain*

 #### yTrain